 Watch this space for news about future talks at the Hall.

 The Pictish Room, housed in the Aberlemno Village Hall, is run by local volunteers and is open one day a month from April-October and by arrangement.
-The full programme of open days for 2023 are shown below.
+The full programme of open days for 2024 are shown on the poster at the top of this page.

 The Pictish Room is home to a collection of Pictish replica stones, carvings and interpretation boards that celebrate our diverse Pictish heritage.
 It is located in the Village Hall, adjacent to the celebrated Aberlemno Sculptured Stones and a short walk from the famous Cross Slab which is in the Aberlemno Churchyard.